 This defines a name

-variable which you can use to namespace all the resources created by this module.
+variable that you can use to namespace all the resources created by this module.
 The default

 but by exposing this input variable, you’ll be able to override the value at test time.